 Gold Standard: Bottom – Up Simple Growth Model

-When I send a first draft of a custom financial model to one of my clients, the first two questions I hear back are usually:
+When I send a first draft of a custom app or mobile app financial projections template model to one of my clients, the first two questions I hear back are usually:

 - Is this growth rate industry standard?

 - Are these numbers based on market research?

 The answer to both questions is usually “no”.
 Why?
 Well, unless specifically requested by clients, I create bottom-up revenue models.
 A bottom up model starts with the products and services the client offers, and bases revenue on sales volume.
 Sales volume is driven by internal factors, like advertising budget and size of the sales force.
 A bottom up model uses information readily available from the client to create predicted sales, and not market data like number of potential users.